profjdbayliss/accessDenied/README.md

 **Facility phase**: Draw a new station from the facility card pile every turn until the facility card pile is empty.
 Place cards in the agreed upon network configuration.
 If you lose a facility, it is all right to place a new facility where the old one was located.
 Players are allowed to place facilities in whatever order they prefer.

 **Connection phase**: Decide how to connect the new facility to your grid and note that the optimal number of connections at the end of the game (to score further points) is minimally the original point value of the facility.
-For example, a 2 point facility would need at minimum 2 connections for it to be worth a point at the end of the game.
-Facilities taken off the board lose their connection line and new connections may be forged with older facilities as a facility is played.
-Once a facility is set down and connected, it cannot be moved or reconnected in the future as only new connections may be formed when new facilities are laid down.
+For example, a 2-point facility would need at minimum 2 connections for the connections to be worth a point at the end of the game.
+Facilities taken off the board lose their connection lines, but new connections may be forged with older facilities during a connection phase.
+Once a facility is set down and connected, it cannot be moved or reconnected in the future as connections may not be changed, but only added.

 **Repeat from step 1** until one player runs out of cards OR one player loses all their facilities.
-Score is tallied from the points facilities remaining in play minus their subtracted points plus their defensive bonuses.
+Then tally the final score.

 ## Learning the Game and Suggested Alternate Rules